Backpacking Belgium: the best about Belgium

 Namur is the capital of french speaking Wallonie and knows a long history.
 The Romans already settled down at its strategic locations where the river Sambre joins the Meuse.
 There is a citadel with beautiful views on the town.

-The best things about Belgium for nature lovers
+Backpacking Belgium for nature lovers

 7. The forest & hills in the Ardennes